 It’s important to note that you’ll have to get Promacta at a specialty pharmacy.
 This type of pharmacy is authorized to carry specialty medications.
 These are drugs that may be expensive or may require help from healthcare professionals to be used safely and effectively.

-Your insurance plan may require you to get prior authorization before approving coverage for Promacta.
+If you have insurance, the insurance company may require you to get prior authorization before approving coverage for Promacta.
 This means that your doctor and insurance company will need to communicate about your prescription before the insurance company will cover the drug.
-The insurance company will review the request and let you and your doctor know if your plan will cover Promacta.
+The insurance company will review the request and let you and your doctor know whether your plan will cover Promacta.

-If you’re not sure if you’ll need to get prior authorization for Promacta, contact your insurance company.
+If you’re not sure whether you’ll need to get prior authorization for Promacta, contact your insurance company.

 Financial and insurance assistance